 Objective 2D: Utilize the new Nevada SILC website to promote the IL Philosophy and share IL news on a monthly basis.

-The website will be updated monthly with news and new information regarding IL.
+The website will be updated monthly by a designated SILC member with news and new information regarding IL.

 The website will be used to promote IL Services throughout the State by advertising partners and providing educational articles and links to resources on our platform.